FU-Solutions/zabbix_kubernetes_checks/README.md

 This has to be done for every control plane node in the Kubernetes cluster that you want to be checked.

-Next, copy the config `./UserParameters/kube_cp.conf` into the `zabbix-agent.d` directory and make sure that the UserParameters file, as well as the kubeconfig have the right owner and mode:
+Next, copy the config `./UserParameters/kube_cp.conf` into the `zabbix-agent2.d` directory and make sure that the UserParameters file, as well as the kubeconfig have the right owner and mode:

 ```bash
 sudo chown zabbix. /etc/zabbix/kubeconfig